Interactive Explanation with Varying Level of Details in an Explainable Scientific Literature Recommender System: Related work

-The explanation level of detail is an important factor in the design process of explainable RS.
-In this work, the level of detail refers to the amount of information exposed in an explanation.
-In the field of explainable AI (XAI) in general, many researchers, e.g., \cite{mohseni2018} and \cite{miller2019explanation} argue that different user groups will have other goals in mind while using XAI systems.
 Besides the goals of the users, another vital aspect that will influence their understanding of explanations are their cognitive capabilities.
 Results of previous research on XAI showed that for specific users or user groups, the detailed explanation does not automatically result in higher trust and user satisfaction because the provision of additional explanations increases cognitive effort \citep{kizilcec2016much, kulesza2015principles,zhao2019users, yang2020visual}. \cite{kulesza2015principles} outlined a set of principles for designing explanations to personalize interactive machine learning.
 These principles include "Be Sound", “Be Complete” and “Don’t Overwhelm” implying a trade-off between the amount of information in an explanation and the level of perceived transparency, trust, and satisfaction users develop when interacting with the AI system. \textit{Soundness} means telling nothing but the truth.
 It refers to the explanation fidelity, i.e., “the extent to which each component of an explanation’s content is truthful in describing the underlying system”.
 Evaluating soundness requires comparing the explanation with the learning system’s mathematical model, “the more these explanations reflect the underlying model, the more sound the explanation is”. \textit{Completeness} means telling the whole truth.
 It refers to “the extent to which all of the underlying system is described by the explanation”.
 A complete explanation informs users about all the information the learning system had at its disposal and how it used that information.
 The authors suggest that one method for evaluating completeness is via Lim and Dey's intelligibility types (e.g., input, model, why, what if, certainty) \citep{lim2009assessing}, with more complete explanations including more of these intelligibility types \citep{kulesza2015principles}.
 In an earlier study, \cite{kulesza2013too} concluded that there is a need to provide explanations with enough soundness and completeness in order to help users build an accurate mental model of how the system works without overwhelming them.